pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/03-airgap-pixie.md

 kubectl create namespace plc
 ```

+5. (Optional) If you are using a custom domain, find and replace `dev.withpixie.dev` with your own domain in the `./scripts/create_cloud_secrets.sh` file.

-5. Create the Pixie Cloud secrets.
+6. Create the Pixie Cloud secrets.
 From the top level `pixie/` directory, run:

 ```bash
 ./scripts/create_cloud_secrets.sh
 ```

-6. Collect and publish the required images to a private image registry.
+7. Collect and publish the required images to a private image registry.
 To list the images needed to deploy Pixie Cloud, run these commands:

 ```
 curl https://storage.googleapis.com/pixie-dev-public/cloud/latest/pixie_cloud.tar.gz | tar xj